 Explanation of actions Legislation Note:

 ICCAT requirements taken by the CPC for or relevant national

 (per Rec.
 16-01) the purposes of regulations

 implementation (if appropriate)

-1. Catch reporting (para 5) Institution through an Decree No. 2016-
+1. Catch reporting (para 5) Institution through an order regarding logbooks in accordance with ICCAT requirements on catch reporting.
+Requirements on fishing areas, Decree No. 2016- 1804 on implementation of Law 2015-18 of 13 July 2017.
+Order No. 03543 of 02/03/2017

-order regarding 1804 on

-logbooks in implementation of

-accordance with Law 2015-18 of 13

-ICCAT requirements July 2017.

-on catch reporting.
-Order No. 03543 of

-Requirements on 02/03/2017

-fishing areas,

 quantities caught.

-2. Implementation of the area/time A circular was

-closure (para 38), including control addressed to vessel

-and inspection measures owners to remind of

-the relevant

-provisions of

-Recommendation 16-

-01.

-A team inspects all

-vessels on landing in

-the port of Dakar, the

-only authorised port.

-A meeting was held

-with vessel owners in

-relation to

-Recommendation 16-

-01.

-In the authorised port

-of Dakar, there is an

-surveillance brigade

-that carries out

-inspections of all

-vessels on landing.
+2. Implementation of the area/time closure (para 38), including control and inspection measures A circular was addressed to vessel owners to remind of the relevant provisions of Recommendation 16- 01.
+A team inspects all vessels on landing in the port of Dakar, the only authorised port.
+A meeting was held with vessel owners in relation to

+Hee and limitation of FADs (more 44) Recommendation 16- 01.In the authorised port of Dakar, there is a surveillance brigade that carries out inspections of all vessels on landing.The VMS that are onboard all the vessels enable monitoring of the areas visited by the vessels including the closure area.

+---- -- --
-3. Use and limitation of FADs (para 16) A circular was

-addressed to vessel

-owners to remind of
+3. Use and limitation of FADs (para 16) A circular was addressed to vessel owners to remind of ICCAT recommendations on use and limitation of FADs.
+Vessel owners provided information on their FADs.
+The information on FADs has been provided to the ICCAT SCRS.
+An order establishing the conditions for use of FADs is being prepared.

-ICCAT

-recommendations on

-use and limitation of

-FADs.

-Vessel owners

-provied information

-on their FADs.
-This

-information will be

-used to develop a FAD

-management plan,

-which is being

-designed.

-A FAD logbook is

-being prepared.

-4. CPC Scientific Observer (para 39 and No.

-Annex 5) However, there is an

-in port investigation

-scheme run by a

-prominent national

-scientific institute in

-this area.
+4. CPC Scientific Observer (para 39 and Annex 5) No. There has been an observer programme since 1982 with a scientific dimension that enables observers to board tuna vessels.
+There is also an in port investigation scheme run by a prominent national scientific institute in this area.

-5. Quota transfers (para 8) There are no transfers
+5. Quota transfers (para 8) There are no quota transfers or fishing opportunities.

-of quota or fishing

-opportunities.

 6. Capacity management (para 12) NA.

 7. Maximum by-catch limit established None.

-for non-authorized vessels (para 27)
+'' for non-authorized vessels (para 27)

+101 11011-autil0112cu vesseis (para 27)